Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Q: What are the most common symptoms of fibromyalgia?

 A: The primary symptom is pain.
-It can be an aching, throbbing, shooting or burning pain or stiffness, Dr. Elsehety says.
+It can be an aching, throbbing, shooting or burning pain or stiffness.
 The pain is most often felt in the hips, knees, neck, low back and shoulders.
-He adds that this pain is usually combined with fatigue, sleep disturbances, headaches, numbness in the hands and feet, and even with depression.
+This pain is usually combined with fatigue, sleep disturbances, headaches, numbness in the hands and feet and even depression.

 Q: What is happening in the body to cause that pain?

 With fibromyalgia, the body is subject to an increased sensitivity to pain.
-The nerve endings may fire with greater intensity, Dr. Elsehety explains, or they may have lost their ability to adapt to pain.
+The nerve endings may fire with greater intensity, or they may have lost their ability to adapt to pain.

 Q: How is it diagnosed?

 A: There is no test for fibromyalgia.
 A doctor will first determine if another disease might be causing your symptoms.
 To receive a diagnosis of fibromyalgia, a person must have experienced widespread pain for at least three months.
 And during a physical exam, a doctor will test 18 points on the body known as tender points.
 At least 11 those of those must cause pain to be diagnosed as fibromyalgia.

 Q: What are the treatment options?